 Tax registration as a VAT payer is compulsory if the volume of an entity's taxable transactions exceeds the compulsory registration threshold.
 The current registration threshold is UAH 1 million for the past 12 consecutive months.
 An entity qualifying as a taxable entity should register with the tax authorities at the place of its location and obtain a VAT registration number.

 Voluntary VAT registration is available prior to achievement of the mentioned threshold.
-The application for VAT registration may be submitted simultaneously with the application for the state registration of the business entity.
+The application for VAT registration may be submitted simultaneously with the application for the state registration of the legal entity.